jgoulah/mastering-failure/oscon2015.md

 - be aware of other terms for it: slip, lapse, distraction, mistake, deviation, carelessness, malpractice, recklessness, violation, misjudgement, etc
 - don’t point to individuals when you really want to understand system itself and the work
-- how do you feel when something goes wrong - is it to find who did it / who screwed up,  or to find how it happened
+- how do you feel when something goes wrong?
+    - is it to find who did it / who screwed up,  or to find how it happened?

----

-# Human error (cont)

-implies deviation from “normal” or ideal, but in complex situations and tasks there is often no normal ideal that can be precisely and exactly described, many variable interconnected touchpoints influence decisions that are made
+^ in order to avoid it you have to be able to recognize it

 ---